Katyy123/so_long/README.md

 # so_long
-so_long project of 42 school.
+So_long project of 42 school.